beatricebs/CRISM-python-unsupervised-clustering/README.md

 # CRISM-python-unsupervised-clustering

 ## Introduction
-Open-source, Python-based tool and workflow for the identification and mapping of spectral units with CRISM near-infrared (NIR) data using unsupervised machine-learning (clustering) techniques.
-Data pre-processing, dimensionality reduction, clustering, and visualization are integrated into an interactive user-friendly environment based on Jupyther notebooks.
+This is an open-source, Python-based tool and workflow for the identification and mapping of spectral units with CRISM near-infrared (NIR) data using unsupervised machine-learning (clustering) techniques.
+Data pre-processing, dimensionality reduction, clustering, and visualization are integrated into an interactive user-friendly environment based on Jupyter notebooks.
 Implemented clustering algorithms are K-means and Gaussian Mixture Models, sourced from the scikit-learn library.
 Dimensionality reduction is performed either through Principal Component Analysis (PCA) or PCA+Uniform Manifold Approximation and Projection (UMAP).

 ## Dataset